 The largest non-sectarian burial place in Yonkers, Oakland Cemetery traces its origins to 1866 when the Yonkers Cemetery Association was organized.
 This association established a large burial ground on the south side of Saint John's Cemetery.
 The Yonkers Cemetery Association struggled financially during its early years, and was reorganized as Oakland Cemetery in 1882.
-The cemetery, which now comprises ** acres, is the final resting place of many of Yonkers' most notable residents, including ****.
+The cemetery, which now comprises about 50 acres, is the final resting place of many of Yonkers' most notable residents.

 Backstory and Context